The movie opens with the arrival of Franciscan monk William of Baskerville (Sean Connery

 Outside the Abbey the girl, Salvatore and Remigio have been tied to stakes.
 Before the girl's can be ignited, however, Bernardo, the monks and guards notice the library tower is on fire.
 They run back to the Abbey while the girl is rescued by her peasant friends.
 It is too late for Salvatore and Remigio, however, and they burn to death.
 Bernardo, seeing the library on fire, decides things are out of control and it is time to leave the Abbey post-haste.
 The peasants are still mad at his sentence on the girl, however, and topple his wagon off the road and down a cliff where he is fatally impaled on a farm implement.

 While chasing Jorge, Adso and William are separated.
 William orders Adso out of the building as he and Jorge are apparently trapped by the fire.
+Jorge dies of poisoning from the poisoned ink that he ate.
 Adso makes it out and, at the last minute, so does William after having rescued a handful of important books.
 They depart the smoldering Abbey and on the way Adso sees the girl one last time.
-The narrator, Adso in his old age, reports that she was his only secular love, but he never knew her name.
+The narrator, Adso in his old age, reports that she was his only terrenal love, but he never knew her name.
 The credits roll.